Lorenz-s/NitroHat/README.md

 **No Solutions, So I Built One**

-I looked for alternatives, but unfortunately, the Nitro model doesn’t support other hi-hat controllers.
+I looked for alternatives, but unfortunately, the Nitro module doesn’t support other hi-hat controllers.
 That’s when I decided to take matters into my own hands.
 As an electronics engineer, I saw an opportunity to create something better.

 After many iterations, testing, and tweaking, I finally got it right.
 The **Nitro Hat** is now mounted on a standard hi-hat pedal, delivering a **realistic, responsive feel**—just like an acoustic hi-hat should.